othree/html5.vim/README.md

 ## Feature

 - Support all new elements and attribute.
-- Support all SVG elements
+- Support SVG and MathML
 - Support [microdata][microdata].
 - Support [RDFa][RDFa].
 - Support [WAI-ARIA][aria].